trasba/imsanity/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 2.0.0 =
+* added network configuration for multi-site installation to enforce server-wide settings
-* added feature & setting to convert bmp images to jpg
+* added "bulk resize" feature to resize existing images and recover disk space
-* added setting to control JPG quality

 == Changelog ==

+= 2.0.0 =
+* added network configuration for multi-site installation to enforce server-wide settings
+* added "bulk resize" feature to resize existing images and recover disk space

+= 1.1.0 =
+* added ms-config.php file that can be used for global settings configuration

 = 1.0.2 =
 * added feature & setting to convert bmp images to jpg